'

 Book online via Klook

-Klook is a reliable online travel agent which offers good prices for customers.
+Klook is a reliable online travel agent that offers good prices for customers.
 When comparing the price on Klook and the one provided by the tour operator, I saw that some tours are cheaper, some are a little more expensive, but the difference is not much.

 • Eagle Feeding, Fireflies, Blue Tears: link to book